bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 # NGINX Gateway Fabric (NGF)

-This lab is originally created by the F5 NPI Team thanks to a.glanville@f5.com and john.wong@f5.com The main copy of this lab is stored on F5 private Gitlab behind the F5 VPN and is linked to from the UDF description.
+This lab is authored by the F5 NPI Team a.glanville@f5.com and t.thomas@f5.com and john.wong@f5.com The main copy of this lab is stored on F5 private Gitlab behind the F5 VPN and is linked to from the UDF description.
 This repo is for training where access to the F5 VPN may be difficult.

 Welcome to this NGINX Gateway Fabric (NGF) project where we explore and demonstrate different use